ihr-it-projekt/DayZModsInfo/DayZCasinoV2/Readme.md

     "enabled": 1,
     // 1 = ON 0 = OFF
     "gamePositions": [
-      // here are the positions of the game machine, you can add more then one
+      // here are the positions of the game machine, you can add more than one
       // start of first position
       {
         "pos": [